github/codeql/docs/codeql/codeql-overview/codeql-changelog/codeql-cli-2.18.0.rst

 Breaking Changes
 ~~~~~~~~~~~~~~~~

-*   A number of breaking changes have been made to the C and C++ CodeQL environment:
+*   A number of breaking changes have been made to the C and C++ CodeQL test environment as used by :code:`codeql test run`\ :

-    *   The environment no longer defines any GNU-specific builtin macros.
-        If these macros are still needed, please define them via
+    *   The test environment no longer defines any GNU-specific builtin macros.
+If these macros are still needed by a test, please define them via :code:`semmle-extractor-options`.
-        :code:`semmle-extractor-options`.

     *   The :code:`--force-recompute` option is no longer directly supported by
         :code:`semmle-extractor-options`.
 Instead, :code:`--edg --force-recompute` should be specified.